We don’t support this browser anymore.

 Our view

-Thanks to the quick pricing action early last year, Admiral is now starting to reap the rewards of an improving market.
+Thanks to the quick pricing action early last year, Admiral is now starting to reap the rewards of an improving market, with last year’s strong momentum carrying over into the first half of 2024.

 UK motor insurance is the core division, which has been a tricky place to operate given the rising cost of servicing claims.
-But mammoth price hikes are starting to feed through as customers roll over to contracts at higher rates.
+But hefty price hikes are starting to flow through to revenue as customers roll over to contracts at higher rates.
 Admiral was hiking prices ahead of the broader market early last year and customer numbers took a hit.
-But it wasn’t long before the market caught up on price.
-Over the second half, Admiral became more competitive and customer growth returned.
+But it wasn’t long before the market caught up on premium pricing.
+As inflation moderates Admiral is becoming more competitive and is seeing sustained growth in policy numbers, which should see it expand its already leading market share.

 The business model relies heavily on reinsurance, where an insurer passes on insurance business to a third party who takes on the liability.
 This is a fairly common practice and allows insurance companies to build their brand by taking on all manner of customers but only being on the hook for risks they want.